scottwater/splitbackspace/site/posts/silk-vs-dry.md

 If you have a minute, give them both a listen and see which you prefer.

+## Update

+I added TX switch films to the Silk series switches.
+While I was pleasantly surprised by how good the stock Silks sounded, I was disappointed in the films' minimal improvement.

+The Silks are the best stock switches I have used by a mile, but the sound is quite a bit behind the modified Dry series.
+The feel of the Silks (filmed or not) is also not nearly as good as the modified Dry series.
+It looks like my days of lubing at not quite over (yet).

+You can compare the sound for your self below.
+To feel the difference, you will need to buy your own. :P

 [^jwk]: You could compare these to just about any other JWK switch.
 I went with the Dry here to keep my comparisons as close as possible (spring weight, when it was manufactured, etc.).